autowarefoundation/autoware/ros/src/sensing/drivers/camera/packages/pointgrey/README.md

 # autoware_pointgrey_drivers package

-This package allows to obtain an image stream from PointGrey cameras.
+This package allows the capture of an image stream from PointGrey cameras.
-It was tested successfully on Grasshopper3 and LadyBug5 devices.
+Has been tested successfully on Grasshopper3 and LadyBug5 devices on both Ubuntu 14.04 and 16.04.

 ## Requirements
-Install the SDK provided by PointGrey.
+FlyCapture SDK provided by PointGrey.

 ---